-- Hello, Nurse!: The men around her go wild every time she's summoned, to her great embarrassment.
+- Head-Turning Beauty: The men around her go wild every time she's summoned, to her great embarrassment.

 - Impossible Hourglass Figure: She has this, much to her dismay.

-- Impossibly-Low Neckline: She tries her best to keep it covered.
+- Impossibly-Low Neckline: She does her best to keep it covered.

-- Minidress of Power/Stripperiffic: Ironically, her outfit is very revealing.
+- Minidress of Power: Her outfit is very revealing.